Artist Statement Editing Services

 Creating a portfolio should not be an effort that you have to do entirely on your own.
 Yet it’s very common that many students do not take the initiative to seek out feedback and help on their portfolios.
 Don’t get stuck in your own ways with your portfolio and shut out any outside opinions.
 Because […]

-Make sure that you have both black and white artworks as well as artworks that display a full range of color.
+Table of Contents Make sure that you have both black and white artworks as well as artworks that display a full range of color.
 Black and white artworks are important so that you can demonstrate an understanding of a wide range of tones and value, and to explore contrast and lighting.
-The color artworks you show in an art school portfolio […]
+The color artworks you show in an […]

 Art School Portfolio: Brainstorming

-Identify the clichés Take the initiative to create artworks that demonstrate your thinking process, that pushes beyond the most literal art cliché.
+Table of Contents Identify the clichés Take the initiative to create artworks that demonstrate your thinking process, that pushes beyond the most literal art cliché.
 In fact, the best way to combat the danger of a cliché is to eliminate that option immediately.
-When Prof Lieu does brainstorming exercises with her studio art classes, she asks the students to draw […]
+When Prof Lieu does brainstorming exercises with her studio art classes, she asks the […]

 You need to make sure that your portfolio represents a diverse range of art media.
 Showing many art media is a way to demonstrate that you have taken the initiative to learn and hone skills in contrasting art media.
 Step outside of what you see everyone else in high school doing, which is probably […]